 - Assist with intake and auditing of all Intellectual Property transferred files.

-- Manage client communications and the integrity of electronic case records.
+- Coordinate client communications and the integrity of electronic case records.

 - Maintain knowledge of trends, developments, and legislative rulings impacting all IP procedures and regulations.